Pumpkin puree adds a rich creaminess to this Pork and Pumpkin Stew with Black Beans without adding milk or cream.

 There are two reasons your pork may not be easy to shred.

 1. It wasn't cooked long enough.
 Make sure the internal temperature is at least 190 degrees Farenheight.
 At that temperature, the connective tissue that holds the roast together begins breaking it down making the roast easier to shred.

 2. You accidentally bought a leaner cut of meat like pork tenderloin that was not meant for longer cooking and has dried out.

 - For simplicity, I wrote this recipe using canned black beans but you could also substitute soaked and cooked dried beans.

 - Slow cooker meals are great for busy days.
-For an even quicker easier morning, prepare everything you need for your slow-cooked meal the night before, put the ingredients into the slow-cooker dish, cover and store in the refrigerator overnight.
-In the morning, remove the slow-cooker dish from the refrigerator and allow it to sit at room-temperature for 20 minutes to avoid shocking and cracking the ceramic insert when you turn the slow cooker on.
+For an even quicker easier morning, prepare everything you need for your slow-cooked meal the night before, put the ingredients into the slow-cooker dish, cover it, and store it in the refrigerator overnight.
+In the morning, remove the slow-cooker dish from the refrigerator and allow it to sit at room temperature for 20 minutes to avoid shocking and cracking the ceramic insert when you turn the slow cooker on.

 - For an extra filling meal serve over cooked white rice.

 - Adjust the spices to your tastes adding more or less depending upon your preferences.